-Rule No. Proxy Generator Bus Constraint affecting External Schedules at location a Direction of Proxy Generator Bus Constraint Real-Time Pricing Rule (for location a) 1 Unconstrained in RTC 15 , Rolling RTC and RTD N/A Real-Time LBMP $a$ = RTD LBMP $a$ 4 The Rolling RTC used to schedule External Transactions in a given 15-minute interval is subject to an Interface ATC Constraint Into NYCA (Import) If Rolling RTC Proxy Generator Bus LBMP a > 0, then Real-Time LBMP a = RTD LBMP a + Rolling RTC External Interface Congestion a Otherwise, Real-Time LBMP a = Minimum of (i) RTD LBMP a and (ii) zero 5 The Rolling RTC used to schedule External Transactions in a given 15-minute interval is subject to an Interface ATC Constraint Out of NYCA (Export) If Rolling RTC Proxy Generator Bus LBMP a < 0, then Real-Time LBMP a = RTD LBMP a + Rolling RTC External Interface Congestion a Otherwise, Real-Time LBMP a = RTD LBMP a)

-17.1.6.4.3 Pricing rules for Proxy Generator Buses that are associated with Designated Scheduled Lines that are not Dynamically Scheduled or Variably Scheduled Proxy Generator Buses
+Rule No. Proxy Generator Bus Constraint affecting External Schedules at location a Direction of Proxy Generator Bus Constraint Real-Time Pricing Rule (for location a) 1 Unconstrained in RTC 15 , Rolling RTC and RTD N/A Real-Time $LBMP_a = RTD \ LBMP_a$ 6 RTC 15 is subject to an Interface ATC Constraint Into NYCA (Import) If RTC{15} Proxy Generator Bus $LBMP_a > 0$, then Real-Time $LBMP_a = RTD \ LBMP_a + RTC{15}$ External Interface Congestion a Otherwise, Real-Time $LBMP_a =$ Minimum of (i) RTD $LBMP_a$ and (ii) zero Rule No. Proxy Generator Bus Constraint affecting External Schedules at location a Direction of Proxy Generator Bus Constraint Real-Time Pricing Rule (for location a) 7 RTC 15 is subject to an Interface ATC Constraint Out of NYCA (Export) If RTC{15} Proxy Generator Bus LBMP a < 0, then Real-Time LBMP a = RTD LBMP a + RTC 15 External Interface Congestion a Otherwise, Real-Time LBMP a = RTD LBMP a 17.1.6.5 Method of Calculating Marginal Loss and Congestion Components of Real-Time LBMP at Non-Competitive Proxy Generator Buses and Proxy Generator Buses that are Subject to the Special Pricing Rule for Designated Scheduled Lines Under the conditions specified below, the Marginal Losses Component and the Congestion Component of the Real-Time LBMP, calculated pursuant to the preceding paragraphs in Sections 17.1.6.3 and 17.1.6.4, shall be constructed as follows: